Veena Sood

-Veena Sood (born 21 November), is a Canadian actress.
-Sood is best known for dramatic and comedic roles in a career spanning more than 3 decades.
+Veena Sood is a Canadian actress.

 Early life and education

-She was born on 21 November in Nairobi, Kenya.
+She was born in Kenya.
 Her father was a doctor and her mother, a nurse.
-When she was 7 years old, they immigrated to Canada.
-At the age of 16, she graduated from high school and later at the age of 20, graduated from University with a Bachelor in Fine Arts degree.

 Personal life

 Her brother Manoj Sood is also an actor, while their cousin, Ashwin Sood (previously married to popular singer Sarah McLachlan), is a musician.
 Her nephew Kama Sood is a filmmaker based in Vancouver, BC.

 She married J. Johnson on 30 August 2008.

 Career

 After receiving her Bachelor of Fine Arts in Drama theater degree, Veena helped co-found Calgary's 'Loose Moose Theatre Company' with Improv master Keith Johnstone, and later with the Vancouver TheatreSports League.

 In 1991, she won the Jessie Award for Outstanding Performance for her role in the Green Thumb Theatre play 2 B Wut U R. In 2006, she received the Leo Award for Best Guest Performance by a Female in a Dramatic Series which she won for the role 'Preety' in the Godiva's episode Flipping Switches.